5 Proven Tips to Close B2B Sales

 Get to know the third party person (person with authority) by asking questions of what their needs are and how you can address each of those needs.
 Develop an answer to each of those objections and then attempt to get in contact with the decision-maker.

 Your best bet will be to speak with who is in charge and who can make the decisions.
 Give the person you are talking to a reason to get you in front of the decision-maker, build their confidence in you and your product or service.

 Both need and timeframe are also common objections I hear.
 They don’t know if they need the product, or they’re wondering how soon it will be before the product becomes effective.

 The best way to show your prospect that they need to invest in your product or service is to conduct marketing research around their company and how your product can help.
 Put the stats down on paper and present it to them in a professional manner.

 Bring It All Together To Close

-Once you are ready, the CLOSE is the final part to getting the sale.
-Many sales professionals do everything right, but then fall short during the close.
+Once you are ready, the CLOSE is the final part of getting the sale.
+Many sales professionals do everything right but then fall short during the close.
 There are several types of closes to be aware of, some of which relate directly with some of the above objections:

 A financial close is a great choice if you have successfully shown your prospect the value of your product.
 Once you can quantify their investment versus the return they’ll get, you will be able to successfully close.
 Show them that it’s worth the investment.

 The timeline close is effective when your product or service will impact their project plan.
-Start with your prospects desired project (solution) completion date and work backwards.
+Start with your prospect’s desired project (solution) completion date and work backward.
 Most likely you and your prospect will see that they should have had your product weeks ago.